juanmalunatic/juanmalunatic.github.io/swdev.md

 ---
 layout: page
-title: About me
+title: Software stack
-permalink: /about/
+permalink: /swdev/
 ---

-Hello there, and thanks for checking my personal page!

-I'm Juan Manuel Luna, a multilingual Electronics Engineer turned Software Development Engineer.
-I'm passionate about optimizing and transforming processes with technology.
 I face challenges and solve complex technical issues with creativity, discipline, good programming practices, and a mindset of perpetual learning.

+To this date, I use the stack below:

-### Back-end stack
+### Back-end

 I have experience with back-end service creation using PHP (Laravel), Node.js and Java SE.
 I'm used to working with SQL databases, Linux environments, cloud